shawnh2/BankCard-Recognizer/README.md

 Windows10 x64, Anaconda, PyCharm 2018.3, NVIDIA GTX 1050.

 ## Usage
-1. Download trained model, [CRNN !!! deprecated](https://pan.baidu.com/s/1Cyj1YHhHxlX-3Lgj0vQ35A) extracting-code:`6eqw`,
+1. Download trained model, ~~[CRNN !!! deprecated](https://pan.baidu.com/s/1Cyj1YHhHxlX-3Lgj0vQ35A) extracting-code:`6eqw`~~,
 [EAST](https://pan.baidu.com/s/1R-kD0HGTomS8O0JhXJ-hCA) extracting-code:`qiw5`.
 2. Then put CRNN model into `crnn/model`, put EAST model into `east/model`.
 3. Run `python demo.py`.
 4. In GUI, press `Load` button to load one image about bankcard or load from `dataset/test/`.
 5. Press `Identify` button, it will start locate and do identification.
 6. Activate manual location by double click the Image view, then draw the interest area and press `Identify`.

+*note: the old CRNN model has been deprecated, now you can take pre-trained network to train a new model.*

 ## Training
 ### Prepare